 Overcoming an addiction to crack is extremely difficult.
 Fortunately, it’s much easier when you have the right plan, treatment, and help along the way.
 Often, recovery begins with detox.
 This process permanently ends chemical drug dependence.
 Then, you can explore rehab options for your unique needs.

 At San Antonio Recovery Center, you’ll find a range of residential and outpatient rehab choices.
-Through rehab, you can take advantage of therapies and treatments such as:
+Through rehab in our center, you can take advantage of therapies and treatments such as:

-If you’re a crack addict, then substance abuse rehabilitation is a crucial choice.
+If the answer to the question, “Am I addicted to crack cocaine?” is yes, then substance abuse rehabilitation is a crucial choice.
 At San Antonio Recovery Center in Texas, rehabilitation options can be customized to fit your individual needs, health, and lifestyle.
-Work toward sobriety today by calling 866-957-7885.
+Work toward sobriety today by calling 866.957.7885, or contact us online.